OK, so we covered some essential CSS syntax in the previous article. Now, we’re going to see the CSS at work on a web page.

 With your developer tools open, click the “inspector” icon.
-In Chrome, this is a little magnifying glass in the upper left corner of the tool pane:
+In Chrome, this is a square with an arrow icon in the upper left corner of the tool pane:

 While this is active, any page element you click on will be shown in the HTML/CSS pane (the “Elements” tab in Chrome).
 This is what I see when I click on a paragraph on my blog posts page: (you can open that page in another tab and follow along, it might help you remember what you’re learning)

 There are several pieces of important information about the paragraph in this display.
 First, on the left, I can see the HTML with the selected element highlighted.
 This shows how the element is nested, and what elements come before and after it.
 The element itself is collapsed, so I don’t see what’s inside it.
 That’s helpful because it’s not really a concern, and it helps clean up the display.
 By clicking on the triangle to the left of the tag, I can see it’s contents if I want to.

 If I mouse over the element, it turns blue on the actual page so I see where it is.
 This comes in very handy if you want to see, for instance, what elements are wrapped by a particular element.